Learning to swim as an adult can be a daunting decision.

 - Do not feel demeaned by starting small.
 Comfort is essential

 - Have the right kit.
-Board shorts or loose fitting garments are a huge hindrance to swimming.
-Embrace the budgie smugglers!
-(Speedo has a great range of swimming-appropriate garments)
+Board shorts or loose fitting garments are a huge hindrance to swimming

-- Set realistic goals/ Swimming one more stroke, one more length at a time
+- Set realistic goals: Such as swimming one more stroke or one more length at a time

 - Enjoy!
 Learning to swim will be incredibly gratifying and frustratingly difficult, go with the flow